 American writer and expert on spirituality and paranormal, Rosemary Ellen Guiley, discusses the jinns in the YouTube videos “Transdimensional Relationship between Djinn ET Presence and Humanity” and “The Djinn Connection“.
 She describes the jinns as beings that thrive in a parallel dimension found on Earth since Earth was originally designed for both the humans and jinns.
 Rosemary Ellen Guiley has reviewed several ancient scriptures including Christian, Hebrew, Hindu, and Islamic scriptures and has come to the conclusion that jinns are the shadow figures who attempt to afflict or enlighten the humans during their dreams.
 She specifically narrates the story of King Solomon and how he captured and enslaved several jinns.
 One particular story that Rosemary brings up is that of the Queen of Sheba, which highlights the ability of the jinn to teleport themselves and other materials from one place to another.
 She informs us that the jinns have access to some sort of portals that allow them to move through space; and, that’s how they construct the illusion of movement at the speed of light.
 The audience is further advised that the basic nature of the jinns allows them to alter their shapes, become smokeless fire, or fly.
 In addition, Rosemary hints of some wars with the jinn during which the jinns were thrown away from the world of the humans.
 Lastly, she asserts that there are 11 dimensions of the multiverse and the fact that jinns are capable of hiding in the subterranean, lonely places, and parallel dimensions only shows that these dimensions exist.
 She also states that the universe has thin spots, which act as portals for movements of the jinns (Paranormal Multiverse Part 1, Paranormal Multiverse Part 2).
-She also states that the jinn know how to access this world through the humans.
+Lastly, she asserts that the jinn know how to access this world through the humans.

 Lucid dreamers possess incredible minds that allow them to interact with both good and evil spirits.
 As a lucid dreamer, I have interacted with several entities including the jinn, angels, and humans.
 Perhaps, Islam is the only religion that expounds heavily on the nature of the dreams and their usage in real life.
 Ancient Islamic scriptures state that there are three types of dreams: true dreams that are from angels; dreams that contain dialogues with the self; and dreams that are from the devil.
 Thus, we see that lucid dreamers are capable of accessing the parallel dimensions and enjoying the privilege of communicating with the unknown.
 Carl Jung, a lucid dreamer and a psychologist, wrote accounts of his interactions with an entity called the Abraxas.
 Abraxas is a demonic Gnostic diety, which according to “The Dictionary of Demons” by Michelle Belanger, controls four horses that symbolize the four elements.
 Carl’s exposure to the Abraxas had a strong influence on his writings; for example, “The Seven Sermons to the Dead” contain several mentions of this jinn.